feumb-ava/skills-copilot-codespaces-vscode/README.md

   Encourage users to open new tabs for steps!
 -->

-## Step 1: Leverage Codespaces with VS Code for Copilot
+## Step 1: Leverage Codespaces with VS Code for Copilot a

 _Welcome to "Develop With AI Powered Code Suggestions Using GitHub Copilot and VS Code"! :wave:_